Authentic Italian Pesto Genovese (Basil pesto) is a gloriously simple, fresh sauce that makes a delicious pasta sauce, condiment, or dip.

 To make pesto the traditional way using a marble mortar and wooden pestle.

-- Crush garlic cloves using a mortar and pestle.
+- Crush the garlic cloves using a mortar and pestle.
 Add the pine nuts and crush with the garlic.
-Add the basil leaves gradually, making a circular motion with the pestle, until smooth paste forms.
-If you desire you can make it a little more coarse depending on preference.
+Gradually add the basil leaves, making a circular motion with the pestle, until a smooth paste forms.
+You can make it a little coarser if you prefer.

-- Mix in the freshly grated Parmigiano-Reggiano cheese and pecorino romano cheese using a wooden spoon.
-Stir in olive oil until pesto is blended.
+- Using a wooden spoon, mix in the freshly grated Parmigiano-Reggiano and pecorino Romano cheeses.
+Stir in the olive oil until the pesto is blended.

 Making pesto in a blender is easy!